Skatterbrainz/CMWT/_InstallGuide.md

 |CM_AD_TOOLPASS          | Password for CM_AD_TOOLUSER account       |
 |------------------------|-------------------------------------------|

-** optional – for use with Ola Hallengren’s SQL monitoring utility scripts and associated database.
+** Optional – for use with Ola Hallengren’s SQL monitoring utility scripts and associated database.
 For more information, refer to https://ola.hallengren.com/

+## Appendix B – Notes

+1. Whenever changes are made to the *_config.txt* file, the CMWT application pool must be recycled in order to reset the environment.
+This causes CMWT to re-read the *_config.txt* file and assign the updated values within the IIS application pool which updates the application behavior.

+    If you modify the *_config.txt*, but do not see the changes reflected in the CMWT web interface, the most common causes are either that the *_config.txt* file was not saved, or it wasn’t saved in the correct folder location (the root of the CMWT installation), or the IIS application pool wasn’t recycled.

+    To reset the application pool, open Application Pools in the IIS Manager console, right-click on the application pool and select "Recycle…"

+2. In many cases, the best way to configure CMWT is to use the same AD user account which was involved with the installation of Configuration Manager.
+It will (should) typically have SA permissions in the associated SQL Server database, as well as full Administrator rights within the Configuration Manager site.